OSGeo/gdal/gdal/doc/source/development/rfc/rfc53_ogr_notnull_default.rst

 be the default, i.e. fields are assumed to be nullable.
-The OGRFieldDefn class is extended with a boolean attribute bNullable that defaults to TRUE and can be set to FALSE to express a NOT NULL constraint (bNullable has been prefered over bNotNullable to avoid confusion with double negation).
+The OGRFieldDefn class is extended with a boolean attribute bNullable that defaults to TRUE and can be set to FALSE to express a NOT NULL constraint (bNullable has been preferred over bNotNullable to avoid confusion with double negation).
 Drivers that can translate NOT NULL constraints in their storage will use that attribute to determine if the field definition must include a NOT NULL constraint.
 When opening a datasource, their